madebynoxc/bsky2booru/README.md

 **Export your BlueSky likes to you local Shimmie2 or Danbooru instance.**
-Supports images, reposted images and video thumbnails.
+Supports images, reposted images and videos through yt-dlp.
 Post author will be added as `artist:bsky-handle` tag and text will be analyzed for any `#` words and add it as tags (Japanese characters are supported).
 An extra `bluesky` tag will be added.
 I recommend creating special account in your Shimmie for this purpose, so in a case you need to re-run, you can delete that account will all images.

 ## Requirements
 - BlueSky account.
 - PostgreSQL running on the network.
-- Shimmie2 or Danbooru running on the network (Danbooru hasn't been tested, but Shimmie uses the same API).
+- Shimmie2 or Danbooru running on the network (Danbooru hasn't been tested, but Shimmie Danbooru 1.0 API plugin).
 - If using Shimmie2, make sure that `Danbooru Client API` extension is enabled.

 ## First run